ArKT-7/ArKT-Guides/Xiaomi-unlock-bootloader-en.md

   - Follow the on-screen instructions in the **HyperSploit** window.
 When asked to **attempt to bind account** :
     - Go to **Settings → Additional settings → Developer options → Mi Unlock status**.
     - Click on **Add account and device**, Once added, HyperSploit will confirm with **Successfully binded**
+  > **In case you using Android 14 and get tons of error the please manually insatll the Settings apk from above**

   </details>